 Nitin joined Watsi on April 23rd, 2013.
 Nine years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nitin's most recent donation traveled 8,300 miles to support Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.
+Nitin's most recent donation traveled 8,500 miles to support Evans, a recent graduate from Kenya, to fund fracture repair surgery.

 Nitin has funded healthcare for 111 patients in 15 countries.